The Prime Minister’s well-intentioned Child Poverty Reduction Bill will do nothing to solve child neglect, says ACT Leader David Seymour.

 “This creates an incentive for future governments to tax higher income households more and give to lower income households though more generous benefits, and say they have reduced poverty.

 “It gives politicians every incentive to make people more dependent on government handouts.
-But if taxing and transferring worked to reduce poverty, we would have eradicated it hundreds of billions of dollars of taxpayer dollars ago.
+But if taxing and transferring worked to reduce poverty, we would have eradicated it hundreds of billions of taxpayer dollars ago.

 “ACT proposed a radical change to the bill that would have required the government to define and measure material hardship.
 It would have required that a group of children born each year be interviewed and asked objective questions like: Are they safe, attending school, being fed, clothed and housed?